aws-samples/amazon-sagemaker-secure-mlops/README.md

 ### Model deployment prerequisites
 The following prerequisites are common for both single- and multi-account deployment. **These prerequisites are automatically provisioned if you use provided CLoudFormation templates.**

-+ SageMaker must be configured with **at least two subnets in two AZs**, otherwise the SageMaker endpoint deployment will fail as it requires at least two AZs to deploy an endpoint
++ SageMaker must be configured with **at least two subnets in two AZs**, otherwise the SageMaker endpoint deployment fails as it requires at least two AZs to deploy an endpoint
 + CI/CD pipeline with model deployment uses [AWS CloudFormation StackSets](https://docs.aws.amazon.com/AWSCloudFormation/latest/UserGuide/stacksets-getting-started.html).
 It requires two IAM service roles created or provided (in case of the BYO IAM role option):
   - `StackSetAdministrationRole`: This role must exist in the **data science account** and used to perform administration stack set operations in the data science account.
 The `AmazonSageMakerServiceCatalogProductsUseRole` must have `iam:PassRole` permission for this role
   - `StackSetExecutionRole`: This role must exist in the data science account and **each of the target accounts** in staging and production environments.
 This role is assumed by `StackSetAdministrationRole` to perform stack set operations in the target accounts.
 This role must have `iam:PassRole` permission for the model execution role `SageMakerModelExecutionRole`